http://picasaweb.google.com/grout7/TokyoTrainMuseum?authkey=Gv1sRgCIjt6ouGjYS8mAE&feat=directlink

 Tokyo with Dante

 Pictures of my trip to Tokyo with Dante.
 We went to see the Fire Fighters' Museum.
 We got a green car ticket for the Shonan-Shinjuku line, which whisked us to Shinjuku w/ only 5 intermediate stops.
-We had to sit in the bottom of the double-decker.

 http://picasaweb.google.com/grout7/FireFightersMuseumTokyo?feat=directlink